 - Phone: 33-472002477

 - Time Required: 02:00 Hrs

-- Tags: Art And Culture, Art Museum, Cinema, Family And Kids
+- Tags: Art And Culture, Art Museums, Cinema, Family And Kids

 This could easily be one of the world’s best museums!
 The name might be a bit misleading – this place has nothing to do with Lilliput cinema.
 Rather, it hosts two kinds of exhibits – one of miniature art and the other of special effects in film.
 Don’t ask me why that combo works but it does, and it’s amazing, just fascinating.

 These are set out in two types of exhibits.
 The first are about a hundred painstakingly crafted miniatures of scenes from everywhere – prisons, museums, Zen Temples hospitals, towers, palaces, kitchens – all carefully lighted, built from original materials and faithful to the original textures, and all of the work of master miniaturist and museum curator Dan Ohlmann.
 Dan says that he built all of the by research and measurement of real location and each scene could take months to reproduce!

 The second is devoted to arts and crafts in miniature like leather making, silversmith, origami, chiselled eggs – the sheer number of hours that must have gone into this is insane.

 Ever wondered how the movies manage all those mind-boggling special effects?
 This freaky museum explains it all through hundreds of models, artefacts, documents and lots and lots of layman level explanation.
 A lot of the items on display here were actually used in the movies like Aliens, Independence Day and Minority Report.
 And of course – there’s a number of miniature film sets to die for from movies like Avatar, 2012 and Star Wars.

 Visit 2 weeks in France Itinerary for an unforgettable France travel experience

 - Last admission is one hour before closing.